aviaviavi/talks/intro-to-parsers-2019-01/PITCHME.md

 Note:

+- These slides were originally hosted on gitpitch.com, a service which has since shut down.
+In abscense of a replacement, the raw markdown is the only mode of viewing.
 - I'm a software engineer at a local startup, Fraction, a platform for digital offers on Google Pay and Apple Pay.
 - Not uncommonly, learning Haskell has been quite a personal challenge, learning